 Following a week where much focus was on RCS during Mobile World Congress, Deutsche Telekom announced the launch of joyn to its 35 million mobile users in Germany last week.
-This comes as somewhat of a surprise, as we last reported … Continue reading sms gateway server
+This comes as somewhat of a surprise, as we last reported … Continue reading sms campaigns

 The messaging world as we once knew it has changed significantly over the last few years with a raft of new services from internet players, device manufacturers and application developers, which all see the value in messaging and have all … Continue reading

 Following news that , the question should be asked what have they done to achieve this?
 Could it be that SK Telecom enabled its subscribers to send joyn messages to contacts that are not signed up to the service or are off network, through SMS interworking, or was it the aggressive marketing activity around the service or other the rich features offered that made the service so attractive?

 Recent messaging research conducted by Acision* found SMS/MMS interworking to be a key features consumers want from a messaging service to enable ubiquitous communication, on top of the other rich messaging functionality such as delivery notifications, presence, seeing a reply being written and sharing rich content, such as videos and pictures.
 Additionally, SMS/MMS interworking provides operators with a unique capability that OTT providers like WhatsApp, Facebook and KakoaTalk can never offer.

 The other key factor here is customer value.
 As almost all people mis-perceive OTT messaging services to be free thanks to data bundle pricing models, one way operators can compete with new messaging entrants is to follow a similar route as SK Telecom and other European operators.
 SK Telecom, for example, is offering unlimited, free-for-life joyn.T SMS/IMS services to its smartphone subscribers on flat-rate plans.
 Data fees incurred from sending/receiving messages are not deducted from subscribers’ data allowances.